Traffic State Estimation from Vehicle Trajectories with Anisotropic Gaussian Processes: Case Study

 The correlation between traffic speed profiles on different lanes of a highway segment is evident from Fig.~\ref{fig:icm} (a).
 The ground truth traffic speed profiles for Lane 1 and Lane 2 demonstrate that these two lanes are correlated, with both lanes experiencing congestion during the first 200 seconds and the last 100 seconds of the observed period.
 From 250 s to 350 s, the traffic speeds on both lanes are high.
 However, when we have only 5\% of trajectory data for each lane, accurately and simultaneously estimating the traffic state on these two lanes becomes challenging.

-In Figure~\ref{fig:icm} (b), it can be observed that either Lane 1 or Lane 2 has a gap without any observations, lasting from 260 s to 490 s on lane 1 and from 0 to 250 s on lane 2, respectively.
-When using the independent GP-rotated method to perform TSE, the resulting traffic state profiles are shown in Figure~\ref{fig:icm} (c).
+In Fig.~\ref{fig:icm} (b), it can be observed that either Lane 1 or Lane 2 has a gap without any observations, lasting from 260 s to 490 s on lane 1 and from 0 to 250 s on lane 2, respectively.
+When using the independent GP-rotated method to perform TSE, the resulting traffic state profiles are shown in Fig.~\ref{fig:icm} (c).
 It is evident from the figure that the speed map of Lane 1 does not contain much traffic information during the time period between 250 s and 500 s, while the speed map of Lane 2 loses most of the traffic information between 0 s and 250 s.
 These results demonstrate that performing independent TSE in each lane cannot achieve high estimation accuracy.

 Despite the long periods of missing observations in either Lane 1 or Lane 2, we can observe that the trajectories from the other lane can compensate for the missing period, which is the main idea behind using a multi-output GP to output TSE in multiple lanes.
-Figure~\ref{fig:icm} (d) shows that the multi-output GP performs better than the independent GP method.
-The estimated traffic state profiles are almost identical to the original traffic speed maps.
-Specifically, during the period between 0 s and 250 s, the multi-output GP can reconstruct the shock wave of Lane 2 using the information from Lane 1, whereas the independent rotated GP fails to rebuild this shock wave, as demonstrated in Figure~\ref{fig:icm} (c) and (d).
+Fig.~\ref{fig:icm} (d) shows that the multi-output GP performs better than the independent GP method.
+Specifically, during the period between 0 s and 250 s, the multi-output GP can reconstruct the shockwave of Lane 2 using the information from Lane 1, whereas the independent rotated GP fails to rebuild this shockwave. { As shown in the top-left corner of Fig.~\ref{fig:icm} (c) and (d), the MAE and RMSE error of multi-output rotated GP is significantly smaller than independent rotated GP.}